 Thus, with the presentation of this differentiation between the older and younger fishermen, the poet not only wants to draw a line between their patience, but also likes to reveal their outlook towards the river, and in other words towards the environment.

-That apart, with the presentation and picturisation of these two outlook (older and newer fishermen) differentiation, the poet also differentiate between the relation of the older and younger fishermen towards the river.
+That apart, with the presentation and picturization of these two outlooks (older and newer fishermen) differentiation, the poet also differentiates between the relation of the older and younger fishermen towards the river.
 Where the former one has a very special relationship with it, the latter simply regard it as a source of fishing only.

 While we read through the first stanza of the poem, we are clearly made aware that the poet is talking about only what she has titled it.
 That is, the older fishermen who has enough patience to catch the fish.
 They keep sitting peacefully beside the river only in the hope of fish-biting the bait and trapping it (them) in the net.